LionelJouin/network-dra/readme.md

     - 5.0.
 Containerd builds the OCI Spec from the CRI ContainerConfig, reads the CDI Device files and "merges" the CDI Devices to the OCI Spec.
     - 5.1.
 Containerd calls runc with the OCI Spec
     - 5.2.
 Runc runs the `network-dra-oci-hook` program on the createRuntime event with the parameter from the CDI Device file and passes the OCI State over STDIN.
-6. `network-dra-oci-hook` receives the OCI State and the parameters and then call the CreateRuntime via the socket passed in parameter (the server runs in the dra-plugin container).
+6. `network-dra-oci-hook` receives the OCI State and the parameters and then calls the CreateRuntime via the socket passed in parameter (the server runs in the dra-plugin container).
     - Note: 7/8/9 could also be done directly from the `network-dra-oci-hook` without calling this CreateRuntime API function.
 7. The DRA plugin server retrieves the network namespace, PodSandboxID (Can be done via CRI API or config file passed in OCI State).
 8. The DRA plugin creates the network attachment based on the parameters it received.
 This can be done using CNI, KNI, Multus Thick API (Server that calls CNI) or anything else.
 9. TODO: Expose the status of the attachment.

+## Default Network

+Containerd has been modified to not call the CNI and the network status is also no longer returned from the runtime status.
+The changes are available on [this fork (LionelJouin/containerd)](https://github.com/LionelJouin/containerd/tree/cni-disabled) and are based on [this one (MikeZappa87/containerd)](https://github.com/MikeZappa87/containerd/tree/feature/KNI-v2).

+Kubelet has also received some modifications on [this fork (LionelJouin/kubernetes)](https://github.com/LionelJouin/kubernetes/tree/default-pod-network-dra):
+- A new api-server plugin has been introduced to inject the resource claim in each pod that are is using the host network namespace.
+- Kubelet is no longer handling the network status from the CRI Status.
+- PodStatus.PodIP and PodStatus.PodIPs can now be returned with no value from the CRI and be set by a 3rd party component (here the network DRA Driver during the step 9).

+The resource claim and parameters must be applied on every namespace ([ResourceClaimTemplateName is the name of a ResourceClaimTemplate object in the same namespace as this pod.](https://github.com/kubernetes/api/blob/v0.30.0-beta.0/core/v1/types.go#L3907)).

 ## Resources